Alitcher/kata_bst_client_server/tests/README.md

 ## Prerequisites ⚙️

-To build the code and generate the executable, follow these steps:
+Before proceeding, please make sure that you meet the following requirements:

 1. You are running on a Linux machine.
-2. Make sure you have all the dependencies installed. `cmake` `gtest`
+2. You have installed the required dependencies:
-3. Navigate to the `tests` directory which is where we are now.
-4. Open a terminal and execute the following commands:
+   - `cmake`: The build system used for compiling the code.
+   - `gtest`: The Google Test framework for running the tests.

 ## Build ⚙️
+1. Open a terminal and navigate to the "tests" directory.
+2. Run the following command to configure the build:
-1. `cmake .`
+  - `cmake .`
-2. `cmake --build` to build the executable test file.
+  - `cmake --build` to build the executable test file.
-3. `./BSTTest` to run the test.
+  - `./BSTTest` to run the test.
 This will execute the test suite and display the results. 🎉

 ## Troubleshooting 🛠️